wdgstl/ds2002-course/dataprojects/dp1.md

     INSERT INTO `albums`(`name`, `artist`, `genre`, `year`) VALUES ('The Queen is Dead','The Smiths','pop',1986);
     ```

-9. Repeat this process until you have 10 entries in your database.
+9. Repeat this process until you have at least 10 entries in your database.

 ## 3. Connect FastAPI to your Database